Late Thanksgiving? Still Some Tips for Turkey Day and Removing That Metal Thing.

 Based on this page's visitors' activity, the three most popular turkey days are US Thanksgiving, Christmas, and Easter; in that order.
 Canadian Thanksgiving and US Columbus Day also show increased activity.

-This is a both serious and somewhat humorous description on how to cook a turkey.
-Includes info about removing that metal thing.
+This is both a serious and somewhat humorous page on getting ready for and preparing for Thanksgiving dinner early and ahead of time for a change.
+Also includes tips for Thanksgiving Day itself., and includes info about removing that metal thing.
 Also some worthy food safety tips.

 Turkey Recipe Time - How to Give Yourself the Bird - The Intro